SergiyKochenko/Django-React-Build-a-Location-Based-Real-Estate-Website/README.md

 ## React Router & Navigation
 React Router DOM has been installed to manage page navigation.
 This update includes adding navigation to pages such as Home, Login, and Listings.
 By using React Router, you can easily manage navigation and routing between different pages in your application.

+## Styling with Material UI
+This project uses Material UI for rapidly building and styling UI components.
+In addition to the core Material UI packages, the project utilizes `@mui/styles` for custom style solutions.